Overnight Stays: What to Bring

 To help your child feel more at ease in the surrounding of the hospital, we suggest you bring a few comfort items, which you should clearly label with your child's name:

 What Not to Bring for an Overnight Stay

-Also, please do not bring electronic appliances such as plug-in radios, fans, or heating pads to the hospital.
+Also, please do not bring electronic appliances such as plug-in radios, fans or heating pads to the hospital.
 All electrical hospital equipment is specially grounded to protect you.
-Items brought from home may not be grounded and can be hazardous in the hospital.
+Items brought from home might not be grounded and can be hazardous in the hospital.

 You are welcome to bring battery-operated items.
 In addition, personal computers (laptops or notebook computers) may be brought to the hospital but should be watched carefully and secured when not in use.